 Practise only one or two exercises at one time daily for a few months before proceeding to another one or two.

 As chi kung is an internal art, it is difficult for you to learn how to manage energy from reading a book.
 The exercises I describe in my book, “The Art of Chi Kung”, are among the best I know.
 But if you do not perform them properly, you are likely to perform them as dance, which, though beautiful to watch, will not help you to overcome your health problems.

 It will be better for you to seek a chi kung master, or at least a competent instructor, in your area.
 Make sure he teaches chi kung, and not just chi kung dance.
-If you wish to learn from me, please refer to
+If you wish to learn from me, please refer to my website.

 I was pleased last term to train with a good instructor at the university.
 I have learnt more advanced sparring techniques and he encourges us to employ technique within sparring rather than just kicking and punching.
 I was the only student last term to complete the basic training of the the first form.
 However I would like to spend more time on this than continue with the higher level training.
 The basic training was in Hun Gar, which is wonderful.

 Your instructor has given you good advice, i.e. emplying your kungfu techniques in your sparring rather than just kicking and punching.
 Congratulations for being the only student to complete the basic training.

 You have made a wise choice, though most people would rush to “higher” level training.
 I use inverted commas because actually they would not proceed to a higher level; they merely learn more techniques, and as the extra learning would take up much of their training time they would probably drop to a lower level in skills.
 It is in practising over and over again what you have learnt, especially the basic training, that you really progress to a higher level.